pomodux/pomodux/docs/plugin-development.md

 # Pomodux Plugin Development Guide

-This guide explains how to create plugins for Pomodux using the current plugin API (Release 0.4.x).
+This guide explains how to create plugins for Pomodux using the current plugin API.

-> **📋 Note**: Plugin system is currently stable as of Release 0.4.3.
+> **📋 Note**: Plugin system is currently stable.
 Future API enhancements may be planned but no breaking changes are currently scheduled.

 ---